 - Support learners in preparation for morning report and journal club

 - Offer a plagiarism checker and manuscript editing service

 - Create online tutorials and research guides for information resources

 - Guidance integrating library resources into course assignments

 - Host Wellness events in the Information Commons

 Our Services and Space

 WMed's medical school informationists are located in the Information Commons at the W.E.
 Upjohn M.D.
 Campus in downtown Kalamazoo.
-Our informationists also meet and provide information consults with WMed-employed faculty, staff, residents, and learners at other WMed locations, the Family Health Center, Ascension Borgess Hospital, Bronson Methodist Hospital, and Bronson Battle Creek Hospital by appointment.
+Our informationists also meet and provide information consults with WMed-employed faculty, staff, residents, and learners at all other WMed locations, Ascension Borgess Hospital, Bronson Methodist Hospital, Bronson Battle Creek Hospital, Grace Health, and by appointment.

-The Information Commons at the Upjohn Campus features individual and group study areas, quiet study, access to computer equipment and printing, as well as a reference area for research consultations with an informationist.
+The Information Commons at the Upjohn Campus features individual and group study areas, quiet study, access to computer equipment, an interactive whiteboard, and printing, as well as a reference area for research consultations with an informationist.
 We welcome all WMed community faculty, employees, and currently enrolled students to access our space and resources.
 All of our resources are remotely accessible to community faculty, employees, and currently enrolled students with a WMed network login and password.
-Additionally, databases, journals, books, and mobile applications can be accessed through the library portal.
+Additionally, databases, journals, books, and mobile applications can be accessed through the library's website.